prathameshbonde/DeltaTest/docs/design.md

 - Changed files and hunks via git diff
 - Class-level dependencies via jdeps
 - Function-level call graph via a javap-based fallback (Soot can be integrated later)
-- Mapping from test methods to code under test via heuristics and bytecode/source scan

 It then builds a JSON payload consumed by a FastAPI service that can use either:
 - Mock LLM (deterministic rule-based, default)